Conference Presentation Descriptions 2025

 Studying and understanding animal foot morphology is a powerful tool that is available to every tracker.
 Having a visual search image for an animal’s foot structure is a beneficial partner to a search image of a well-drawn accurate track image.
 Join me in exploring how animal foot photos correspond to track photos as a tool for animal recognition and to maximize track ID accuracy.

-Lonner Holden
+Lonner Holden (Connection Wave)

 Storytelling and human evolution are inseparable.
 Storytelling accounts for a major role in how we learn to be more aware, collect more data and get all of our needs met – from basic biological to social and spiritual.
 Through science and stories, the place of storytelling as our superpower in the art and science of tracking will be explored, with tips on how to generate an inspiring and information-boosting tale.